M-Dunnet/OPTIC/README.md

 #### Filter Options
     --cosmic_mutants       # Path string to the location of the COSMIC filter file.
 Only mutations within the filter file will be anaylsed.
     --numGenes, -n         # Maximum number of genes to use in the analysis.
-Deafults to 25, maximum of 50` --numClusterGenes, -c  # Maximum number of genes to examine during hierarchial clustering.
+Deafults to 25` --numClusterGenes, -c  # Maximum number of genes to examine during hierarchial clustering.
 Defaults to 250.
 Note this number cannot be lower than numGenes.`
     --save_zeros, -z       # Boolean option to save a list of all samples that do not contain mutations in the gene set` --use_cds              # Boolean option, if set OPTIC will use CDS changes rather than amino acid changes`